YoshiLeBlanc/YoshiLeBlanc/README.md

-- Salve, pode me chamar de Yoshi ou LeBlanc.
+- LeBlanc.
-- Estudando para ser garoto de programa.
-- Busco romance.
+- Just looking and learning.